 Instructors are expected to utilize the final exam period for a conclusive, meaningful activity.
 Students are expected to take final exams during the assigned times.
 Students who have three finals on one day may request a change of examination time from instructors, but all examinations must be administered no later than the final day of the exam period.
-Students should check their final examination schedule prior to making any end-of-semester travel arrangements; it is not the responsibility or obligation of the instructor to give opportunities for students to take a final examination outside of the scheduled final examination time.
+Students should check their final examination schedule prior to making any end-of-semester travel arrangements; it is not the responsibility or obligation of the instructor to give opportunities for students to take a final examination time.